UniMath/agda-unimath/src/synthetic-homotopy-theory/coforks.lagda.md

 Coforks are an analogue of
-[cocones under spans](synthetic-homotopy-theory.cocones-under-spans.md) for parallel pairs.
-The universal cofork of a pair is their [coequalizer](synthetic-homotopy-theory.coequalizers.md).
+[cocones under spans](synthetic-homotopy-theory.cocones-under-spans.md) for double arrows.
+The universal cofork of a double arrow is their [coequalizer](synthetic-homotopy-theory.coequalizers.md).

 ## Definitions